ViniScussel/Non-Vetorial-Image-to-G-code/README.md

 feel free to use it as you want it (nothing illegal) and ask me questions about.

-the project is no longer under development because LABI owned a proper CNC and no longer we need this
+the project is no longer under development because LABI owned a proper CNC and no longer we need this Feel free to ask me the math under the code